vaulty-co/docs/docs/cookbooks/secure-email.md

 vaulty_1   | ==> Vaulty proxy server started on :8080!
 ```

-When you navigate browser to http://127.0.0.1:3001 (remember that we mapped 3001 port on host machine to 8080 port in vaulty container) you will see subscription form as it was without Vaulty.
-But let's look at output in shell.
-It will show a lot of debug information.
-In a second we will need to get back to it.
-Let's subscribe for newsletter in browser:
+When you navigate browser to http://127.0.0.1:3000 (host machine 3000 port is mapped to vaulty's 8080 port) you see subscription form as it was without Vaulty.
+This because Vaulty forwards all requests to the backend.
+Console shows debug information that we will need in a bit.
+Let's subscribe for the newsletter in the browser:

 ![result](/img/cookbooks/subscribe-success.png)

-And let's look at what we see in the console log.
-Pay attention to "Request Dump":
+And let's look at what we see in the console.
+We should pay attention to "Request Dump":

 ![result](/img/cookbooks/in-form.png)

-You may see the dump of POST request that goes to /subscribe with application/x-www-form-urlencoded content type and body.
-Now we are ready to create route that will tokenize submitted email:
+We see the dump of POST request that goes to /subscribe with application/x-www-form-urlencoded content type and body.
+Now we are ready to create route that tokenizes submitted email:

 ```json
 {